IIAS-Research/iaml/docs/quick_start.rst

 .. note::

-    This is an example of a classification task, but IAML automatically adapts to input data.
+    This is an example for a classification task, but IAML automatically adapts to the input data.
 The code remains the same for regression tasks.

 What's Next?
 ============